-All you need to know about World Cup 2018
+Peru celebrations trigger earthquake alerts

 On Thursday, Peru became the final team to secure a World Cup spot thanks to a 2-0 win over New Zealand in the second leg of their playoff match, ensuring qualification for La Blanquirroja for the first time since 1982.

+Such were the magnitude of the celebrations in Lima when Jefferson Farfan put Peru 1-0 up, an earthquake detector in the city was activated at the exact moment of the goal.

+"We will clarify again," wrote Chile's official seismology page, "an earthquake alert was activated due to the underground vibration generated by the fans."

-There have been plenty of surprises, and many tears on the road to Russia but who is in and who is out?
+As well as tremors, there have been plenty of surprises, and many tears, on the road to Russia but who is in and who is out?
 Who are the favorites and what can we expect at Russia 2018?

 To Russia with love